Kaspersky Password Manager Review 2023

 Password Check

-Kaspersky's password check shows how strong your passwords really are.
+Kaspersky's "Password Check" shows how strong your passwords really are.

-Password Storage for Applications
+Password storage for applications

-The application password saving feature doesn't appear to have been entirely thought-out.
+The application password saving feature isn't well-executed.

 Extra security features, like the ability to encrypt data on your computer with a mouseclick, are also nowhere to be found.